neurosity/neurosity-sdk-js/website/versioned_docs/version-3.8.0/api/skills.md

 ---
 Skills are applications that can be written and deployed to a Notion device. **Skill support will be added ASAP**

-A Skill is an npm package with:
+A skill is an npm package with:

 - index.js
 - package.json